 The current pool of officers who are actively seeking employment who meet the Competency framework of the Food Law Code of Practice (Wales) is extremely limited.
 As such, the service has appointed a qualified Environmental Health Practitioner who will require significant further development to meet the Competency framework to be available to deliver a full range of functions contained within this service plan.
-This process of gaining full authorisation and competency will take up to two years.
+This process of gaining full authorisation and competency will take two years and will reach completion in April 2026.